-Geriatric Bangers: Diddy’s 80-Year-Old Mom Dazzles The Internet In Selfie With His Baby Mama — She Looks GOODT!
+Geriatric Gorgeousness: Diddy’s 80-Year-Old Mom Dazzles The Internet In Italy Selfie With His Baby Mama — She Looks GOODT!

 Whew!
 Go, Mama Combs!

 Janice was the talk of the D&G show, but Diddy’s Daughters, D’Lila Star, Jessie James, and Chance Combs actually walked for the luxury fashion house and stole the show with their poise and struts.

 Diddy shared his excitement and overall pride as a father for his girls by simply writing; “words can’t explain.
 LOVE.”
+Sources tell us that the girls were trained to slay the runway by none other than Diddy’s close friend THEE Naomi Campbell.

 Diddy’s twin daughters rocked similar looks with D’Lila wearing a sky blue and white, puffy lace dress and her sister Jesse rocking a black and pink puffy lace dress.
 Chance also coordinated with her sisters as she wore an all-black, sparkly dress with a red bow tied around her waist.